If you have started to realise that something deeper may be driving how you think, feel, and react, you are already beginning to be self aware.

 This is a natural next step.

-Because once you can see what’s been driving you, it becomes harder to ignore what you truly need.
+Because once you can see what has been driving you, it becomes harder to ignore what you truly need.

-And that’s where direction begins to take shape
+That is where direction begins to take shape.

 Privacy Policy